 Another option would have the ball side guard defend the high post and middle of the floor if there isn’t an offensive player in the corner.
 If there is a player in the corner the ball side guard is still responsible to “bump” the forward.

 If the ball is able to get into the high post, which should be extremely difficult for the offense, the center needs to come up and play one on one with them.

 When that happens the guards will “fan out” and guard the closest offensive player to them.

-If the ball gets into the low post the guards will keep their normal responsibilities and guard areas above the free throw line extended.
+When the ball gets into the low post or short corner, the guards will keep their normal responsibilities and guard areas above the free throw line extended.